Gullick History, Family Crest & Coats of Arms

 Some of the Gullick family moved to Ireland, but this topic is not covered in this excerpt.

 Some of the first settlers of this family name were:

-Gullick Settlers in the United States in the 17th Century
+Gullick Settlers in United States in the 17th Century

-Gullick Settlers in the United States in the 18th Century
+Gullick Settlers in United States in the 18th Century

-Gullick Settlers in the United States in the 19th Century
+Gullick Settlers in United States in the 19th Century